False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Formal mathematical description to gravitational lensing

-Lensing in different regimes can also be described by the dimensionless parameter $w$, which can be understood in terms of the ratio of the Schwarzschild radius of lens ($ R_s= \frac{2GM_{lz}}{c^2}$) and the wavelength of the GW ($ \lambda=\frac{c}{f}$).
-Using this notation, the dimensionless frequency parameter becomes $w=\frac{4 \pi R_s}{\lambda}$ for a point mass lens system.
-When $w \leq 1$, we are in the WO lensing regime, the amplification factor amplitude $|A(w)|$ and its phase $\theta_A (w) = - i \rm{log_e} \left(\frac{A(w)}{\lvert A(w) \rvert} \right)$ are very oscillatory in nature.
+Lensing in different regimes can also be described by the dimensionless parameter $w$, which can be understood in terms of the ratio of the Schwarzschild radius of the lens ($ R_s= \frac{2GM_{lz}}{c^2}$) and the wavelength of the GW ($ \lambda=\frac{c}{f}$).
+Using this notation, the dimensionless frequency parameter becomes $w=\frac{4 \pi R_s}{\lambda}$ for a point-mass lens system.
+When $w \leq 1$, we are in the WO lensing regime, the amplitude of the amplification factor $|A(w)|$ and its phase $\theta_A (w) = - i \rm{log_e} \left(\frac{A(w)}{\lvert A(w) \rvert} \right)$ are very oscillatory in nature.
 However, in the limit $w \gg 1$, we are in the GO-lensing regime.
 Both $|A(w)|$ and $\theta_A (w)$ converge to a value independent of the frequency of the gravitational waves.
-The amplification factor in the strong lensing regime (for any generic mass or size of lens) can be written as follows \citep{Takahashi:2003ix},
+The amplification factor in the GO-lensing regime (for any generic mass or size of the lens) can be written as follows \citep{Takahashi:2003ix},